 But revenue is not always the most important metric in content marketing.
 If your end goal is more leads then consider how engagement fits into your average customer journey and how you can convert that into leads.

 Increasing lead generation is one of the most popular metrics for demonstrating a marketing strategy’s success.
-Discover how Turtl’s innovative content platform helped Kantar not only boost their lead generation metrics, but also easily measure and report on other key metrics they identified to prove their content’s ROI.
+Discover how Turtl helped Kantar boost its lead generation metrics and measure and report on key metrics to prove its content’s ROI.

 You should always consider your campaign or audience when choosing the right metrics.
-Whilst these can sometimes go hand in hand, campaigns pushing brand identity will often not include metrics tied immediately to business revenue.
-For example: a document with lots of downloads may look good for general brand identity and knowing that there is interest in the brand but it may not reflect the leads and overall revenue that the business is striving for.
+Whilst these can sometimes go hand in hand, brand campaigns don’t include metrics tied immediately to business revenue.
+For example, a document with lots of downloads may appear to be popular, but with this as the only metric, you’ve not much insight.

-Turtl’s Analytics Dashboard is designed to present your content’s most important metrics, such as read time, bounce rate and even insights into individual reader engagement, in highly accessible reports.
+Turtl’s Analytics Dashboard is designed to present your content’s most important metrics, such as read time, bounce rate, and insights into individual reader engagement, in highly accessible reports.

 Turtl understands marketers’ needs.
-Which means we know there is no one correct metric to use across all content marketing campaigns, but understanding which metrics are most important for your business is vastly more important than just collecting as much data as possible.
+We know there is no one correct metric to use across all content marketing campaigns, but understanding which metrics are most important for your business is vastly more important than just collecting as much data as possible.

 A focused selection of metrics will significantly help to achieve your desired outcome; whether that’s more leads, reads, engagement, or another metric more suited to your business.
 Don’t fluff out a report with unnecessary figures.

-Using this data and understanding the ROI of your content marketing, can help make decisions about what content is working and where a business should invest.
-Using Turtl, businesses can easily see how their audience views their content, not just downloads, but; reads vs readers, source and device metrics, and read time of their Turtl Doc.
+Using data to understand the ROI of your content marketing helps you make decisions about what content is working and where the business should invest.
+Using tools that show content views and not just downloads.
+Metrics such as reads vs readers, source and device type, and time spent reading, are more valuable signposts.

 To find out how Turtl can work for you, your business needs, and your content – book a call with our team of experts for a custom demo focused on your content marketing needs.